 Clients who admit to Skyland Trail in Atlanta, one of the best primary psychiatric residential treatment centers for adults 18 and older, become part of our healing community.
-They are assigned to an evidence-based specialized treatment team and peer group, an age-appropriate residential community and a structured daily schedule tailored to their symptoms and goals.
+They are assigned to an evidence-based specialized treatment team and peer group and a structured daily schedule tailored to their symptoms and goals.
 By engaging fully in treatment and working in partnership with their multidisciplinary treatment team, our clients recover, reset, and reclaim their lives.

 Programs for Adults

 Our mental health programs are organized by levels of care.
 Residential psychiatric treatment is our most intensive level of care.
 Day treatment, intensive outpatient, and outpatient programs gradually provide less intensive staff support and require clients to use skills more independently.

 Clients complete a psychiatric assessment as part of the admissions process.
 The admissions team uses results from the assessment to match each client with the level of care that bests meets the client's needs.